 Scholarships & Bursaries

-Scholarships are offered in recognition of achievement and potential, and which may be worth up to 50% reduction in tuition fees for academic awards, and up to 25% for other awards.
+Scholarships are offered in recognition of achievement and potential, they may be worth up to 50% reduction in tuition fees for academic awards, and up to 25% for other awards.

 SWPS offers five forms of scholarship:

 Information regarding Art & Design, Drama, Music and Sport scholarship auditions (usually held at the end of January) is included in every candidate's information pack sent out prior to the entrance examination.
 An application form for these must be completed for Year 7 and Sixth Form entry.

 Academic scholarships are awarded at the Governors' discretion.
 Awards are held throughout the student's school careers, but may be reviewed at any time in the light of their performance in the school, and can be temporarily or permanently removed if necessary.
 Scholars will be expected to apply themselves fully, making a positive contribution to school life.

 Candidates for Art & Design, Drama, Music and Sixth Form Sport scholarships will be subject to the standard academic requirements for gaining a place in the school.

 Perkins Foundation Bursaries are means-tested and may be worth up to 100% of tuition fees.

 The Governors of Sir William Perkins's School are committed to broadening access to the School by offering to eligible parents/ guardians means-tested financial assistance with the payment of school fees.
 Such support is known as a Bursary and these may be awarded in the form of a discount of up to 100% on tuition fees payable, depending on the financial, compassionate, or other pertinent circumstances of applicants.

 Bursary awards are subject to an annual review and may be varied upwards or downwards, depending on any changes to parental circumstances.

 Requests for financial support usually fall into two categories: